lognllc/ttlogn-tool/README.md

 ```

 ## <a name="delete_story"/>delete story
 Deletes an existing story in Pivotal Tracker.
+If the parameter received is '-a', print all the stories of the user.
+If there isn't a parameter print a list of the started and unstarted stories of the user.

 ### Parameters
+* [-a]: print all stories of the user
 * Project: project of Pivotal Tracker that has the entry to delete
 * Story: story in the Pivotal Tracker to delete